Send money to Costa Rica

 |Processing time||1-3 days||1-3 days|

-How do I compare transfer companies when transferring and receiving money via Costa Rica?
+How do I compare transfer companies when moving money between Canada and Costa Rica?

-How do I send money to Costa Rica from Australia?
+How do I send money to Costa Rica from Canada?

 - PayPal.
 PayPal offers international money transfers between countries all over the world.